ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Release**: The end of a long note which must be released within a certain timing  window to score the entirety of the note properly.
 - **Roll**: A variation of a stream consisting of notes that go from the first to the last column or last to the first column, usually done in quick succession.
 - **Shield**: A note that appears in the same column immediately before the release of a long note.
-- **Split jumptrill**: A jumptrill which requires the use of both hands at the same time to be performed correctly (i.e two one-handed trills).
+- **Split-jumptrill**: A jumptrill which requires the use of both hands at the same time to be performed correctly (i.e two one-handed trills).
 - **Stream**: Constant notes with the same interval that do not repeat to create a minijack.
 - **Trill**: More than two notes that alternate between two columns without interruption.